 I’ve never really liked how many tax preparers price individual income taxes.

-One firm I used to work for didn’t have a pricing structure, but instead, the partner would ask me how much the client made and based the price off of that.
+One firm I used to work for didn’t have a pricing structure, instead, the partner would ask me how much the client made and based the price on that.